Kasey Chambers: 2008–2010: Rattlin' Bones to Little Bird

 In April 2008, Chambers issued her first collaboration album, Rattlin' Bones, with her then-husband Shane Nicholson, which was co-produced by Nash and Nicholson.
 It debuted at No. 1 and was certified platinum for 70,000 shipments by that year's end.
 Frank Gutch Jnr of No Depression felt, "[it] could be the soundtrack of the Old West, or themes from the old mountain lifestyle.
 They have it down, from the sparing use of mandolin and the at times Everly Brothers harmonies to the dirt-beneath-the-fingernails aura.
 This music is American.
 Except that it's Australian.
 It's a conundrum."

 Chambers and Nicholson were joined by fellow country musician, Troy Cassar-Daley, to perform at Sound Relief, in March 2009, which was a benefit concert in support of survivors of the February 2009 Victorian bushfires.
 It was held at the Melbourne Cricket Ground, simultaneously with another concert at the Sydney Cricket Ground.
 All the proceeds from the Melbourne concert went to the Red Cross Victorian Bushfire relief.
 Appearing with Chambers in Melbourne were Augie March, Bliss N Eso with Paris Wells, Gabriella Cilmi, Hunters & Collectors, Jack Johnson, Jet, Kings of Leon, Liam Finn, Midnight Oil, Paul Kelly, Split Enz and Wolfmother.

 During 2009, Chambers collaborated with Bill, Nash and family members to release a children's music album, Kasey Chambers, Poppa Bill and the Little Hillbillies (November 2009).
 In 2010, it won the Australian Independent Record (AIR) Award for Best Independent Country Album.
 As part of that project, she also co-wrote a children's story, Little Kasey Chambers and the Lost Music (2009), with Bernadette Werchon.

-Chambers' seventh studio album, Little Bird, appeared in September 2010 via Liberation Music, which peaked at No. 3.
+Chambers' seventh studio album, Little Bird, was released in September 2010 via Liberation Music, which peaked at No. 3.
 Slant Magazines Jonathan Keefe rated it as 4-out-of-5 stars and explained, "[it] is a polished, studio-slick record of pop-country whose songs are catchy as all hell...
 It's the economy of [her] songwriting that has been the source of the comparisons between her work and that of [Lucinda] Williams, and Chambers's deep understanding of song structure allows her to create real emotional complexity from just a few turns of phrase."
 It won Best Country Album at the ARIA Awards in 2011.